MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-03-04-technical-deep-dive-into-grug.md

 Compared to C:

 - No `while`, `for`, `do {} while ()`, `switch`, `goto`, `sizeof`, `;`, `+=`, `++`, `static`, `const`, `inline`, `extern`, `register`, `auto`, `restricted`, `volatile`, `typedef`, `enum`, `union`
-- No bitwise operators, globals, multi-line comments, explicit casting, comma operator
+- No bitwise operators, multi-line comments, explicit casting, comma operator
 - No omitting curly braces, which allows for not having parentheses with `if` and `while` statements
 - Single-line comments start with a `;`, rather than `//` or `#`, because `;` doesn't require two key presses
 - No preprocessor directives like `#include`, `#define`; every function and struct the game wants to export is automatically available